The CBT Association of SA (CBTASA), was initiated by our colleague, the late Kevin Bolon.

 CBT continues to grow internationally and across South Africa, with a wonderful worldwide network providing support in Cognitive Behavioural Therapy (CBT) training and services.

-CBTASA follows similar organisations in other countries – https://www.cognitivetherapynyc.com/international.aspx.
-CBT is also represented at organisations in Asia, North-Africa, South America and Australia.
+CBTASA follows similar organizations in other countries – https://www.cognitivetherapynyc.com/international.aspx.
+CBT is also represented at organizations in Asia, North Africa, South America, and Australia.
 CBTASA will form part of the CBT World Confederation's Africa Division.

 What is CBT?

 An umbrella term for different forms of evidence-based psychotherapies ('talking therapy') applied by mental health specialists.
 CBT is a constantly-evolving methodology, comprising first, second and third generations.